zlatanvasovic/dotfiles/README.md

 $ git push
 ```

-You can use `git pullup` alias as replacement for `git pull upstream BRANCH`.
+You can use `git pullup` alias as replacement for
+`git pull upstream CURRENT_BRANCH`.

 ## Docs